Lirim Zendeli

-Lirim Zendeli (born 18 October 1999 in Bochum) is a German racing driver of Macedonian-Albanian descent who is set to compete in the 2023 USF Pro 2000 Championship with TJ Speed Motorsports.
-He last competed as a substitute driver for Campos Racing in Formula 2.
-He competed in the FIA Formula 3 Championship with Charouz Racing System in 2019 as the reigning German Formula 4 champion.
-After the 2019 F3 season, Zendeli competed in the 2020 Toyota Racing Series in New Zealand before joining Trident for the 2020 FIA Formula 3 Championship, where he won a race at Spa.
-He made the step up to Formula 2 in 2021 with MP Motorsport.
+Lirim Zendeli (born 18 October 1999 in Bochum) is a German-born racing driver of Macedonian-Albanian descent.
+He currently competes in and Porsche Carrera Cup Italy for BeDriver, having previously made his way up the racing ladder, from taking the ADAC Formula 4 title in 2018 to winning in FIA Formula 3 and racing in Formula 2.

 Racing career

 Karting

 Zendeli began his motorsport career in karting in 2010.
 In his home country, he finished third in the KF3 class of the ADAC Kart Masters in 2013 and won the KFJ class of the series in 2014.
 That year he also made the switch to European championships and competed in the CIK-FIA World Championship in the KF Junior class, among other categories.
 In 2015, he concluded his karting career in the KF class of the South Garda Winter Cup, where he finished 11th.

 ADAC Formula 4

 2016

 2016 was Zendeli's first season in single-seaters, racing in ADAC Formula 4 with ADAC Berlin-Brandenburg.
 He failed to score points in the opening two rounds, but after that, regularly finished in the top 10.
 He even achieved a podium finish with a second position in the penultimate race weekend at Zandvoort.
 With 74 points he finished in 13th place in the championship, whilst he ended up fifth in the rookie class.